 Triploid (sterile) salmon - animal health and welfare

-The use of sterile farmed salmon has been regarded as a potential risk-reducing measure in addressing environmental consequences associated with escapees from farms, since sterile fish cannot interbreed and thereby influence genetic integrity of wild populations.
-One approach to achieve sterility is through induced triploidisation.
-This method results in the eggs containing three sets of chromosomes instead of two (which is the current standard for salmon aquaculture at present).
+The use of sterile farmed salmon has been suggested as a potential solution in reducing the risk of escapees impacting the genetic integrity of wild populations.
+One way to achieve sterility is by making the fish triploid, meaning that the egg receives three sets of chromosomes instead of two (which is the current standard for salmon aquaculture at present).

-The report will be approved by the VKM Panel on Animal Health and Welfare and will be published by 1 November 2023.
+This review report has been approved by the VKM Panel on Animal Health and Welfare.